luq10/webpack-config/README.md

 You can still use variables defined by *webpack.DefinePlugin* (for example `process.env.NODE_ENV` which can be "*development*" - `npm start` and "*production*" - `npm run build`) in your code.
-But, you must remember that `process.env.NODE_ENV === "production"` will be also on (1) test and (2) staging deploy stage.
+But, you must remember that `process.env.NODE_ENV === "production"` will be also on (1) test, (2) staging and (3) prod deploy stage.

-If you want run some code only in (3) prod deploy stage just create flag in your `/app.config.js`.
+If you want run some code only in (3) prod deploy stage, just create flag in your `/app.config.js`.

 ## Debug development build

-Normaly, delelopment version of build (run by `npm start`) is served from memory (by webpack-dev-server) sometime you want to see how this served files looked.
+Normaly, delelopment version of build (run by `npm start`) is served from memory (by webpack-dev-server), sometime you might want to see how this served files looked.
 For this job you can run `npm run build:dev`, after that in `/dist` you can see all files served by `npm start` script